Origent/ServeRmore/layers/README.md

 chmod u+rwx -R r-gbm/*.sh
 ```

 2. Double check several scripts to ensure they are correct for R v4.x or a newer version you might be working with.
-Namely, the Dockerfile "ARG VERSION=x.x.x" variable and the r/compile.sh script with the wget line.  the URL in the wget line specifies R-3, for 3.x.x versions of base R, but should say R-4 for 4.x.x versions of base R.
+Namely, the Dockerfile "ARG VERSION=x.x.x" variable and the 'wget' line, along with the r/compile.sh script 'wget' line.  the URL in the wget line specifies R-3, for 3.x.x versions of base R, but should say R-4 for 4.x.x versions of base R.

 3. We will run the build script for the R base, R layer, and GBM layer.
 To build the layers yourself, you need to first build R from source.
 We provide a Docker image which uses the great [docker-lambda](https://github.com/lambci/docker-lambda) project.
 You can build R, R runtime layer, and R gbm layer all at once.
 Just do the following with your version number and everything should be build properly.
 ```